 The selfie is here to stay.
 No longer the domain on teenagers and reality TV starlets, selfies are now part of everyone’s photo repertoire.
 Not only are they fun to take, they also allow you to show off your personality.
-So grab your selfie stick and get ready to follow these tips to selfie success.
+So grab your selfie stick and get ready to up your game with these brilliant ideas for selfies.

 1. Look at the camera lens, not the screen